Search

 The team from Agrupamento de Escolas de Esmoriz - Ovar Norte investigated and compared measures for wildfire detection and control through sensor-based vs. AI systems, proposing two complementary solutions to combating a growing environmental problem.

-"Emotionale Botanik" and "FeelosophAI" from Heraklion, Greece
+"Emotionale Botanik" and "FeelosophAI" from Heraklion and Thessaloniki, Greece

 Two teams from Anatolia College + 1st EKFE of Heraklion explored new ways of dealing and understanding feelings.
 The project "Emotionale Botanik: Whispers in the garden, Gossip that doesn’t hurt" investigates plants as sensing beings, measuring and fostering their wellbeing through AI-supported systems.
 The project "FeelosophAI: When silence says more than words ever could" intends to help recognise the emotions of children with autism through AI-supported analysis of drawings and body language.